bedag/helm-charts/charts/manifests/templates/Quickstart.md

     {{- end }}
     ```
-    Eventough we are overwriting the port, we are still using the ports the user might input.
+    Even though we are overwriting the port, we are still using the ports the user might input.

    3. ExtraResources are always welcome :)